Profile

 1. 1

-Finely chop the dried figs, toasted almonds and cloves.
-Combine with sugar and cinnamon, mix well, then cover and leave to rest in the fridge for 48 hours to develop the flavours.
+Finely chop the dried figs, toasted almonds, and cloves.
+Stir in the sugar and cinnamon, then cover and leave the mixture to rest in the fridge for 48 hours to develop the flavours.

 2. 2